Haninini/printf/README.md

 * All the above options work well together.

  ## Author
-    Bekri Zeynu and Hana Mekonnen
+    Abubeker Zeynu and Hana Mekonnen